Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 * Single contact page for both joining the league and signing up to tournaments.
 * The user can choose which differnt tournament type they would like to enter.
-* In future I would like this to be a join only page and the signup's to be modals to make the sign up process faster.
 * Completetion takes you to form dump page on a seperate tab to ensure ease of use for user.
 * Password parameters displayed upon hover over password